MSBilgin/Speedy-Layer/README.md

    - Transform any vector layer to a memory layer

+   - Choose which attribute fields will be used

    - Speed up rendering, spatial analysis, filtering by attribute operations for huge data